iron-meteor/iron-router/Guide.md

 ## About
 Iron.Router is the most popular routing package for Meteor.
 Its job is to let you organize your application by urls.
-This guide wil start off with some simple examples and progress into more advanced concepts.

 ## Install
 You can install iron:router using Meteor's package management system: